Kully/pixel-paint/README.md

     - In your forked repo, click the green button labeled "Compare & pull request"
     - Create a clear title with detailed descriptions of your changes
     - Click the green button "Create pull request" to create the PR
-    - Congratuations your PR has been created!
+    - Congratulations your PR has been created!
 10. Wait until feedback comes and for it to get reviewed!

 Have fun and be creative! :art: